ernst-schwaiger/Peer/README.md

 * Error Injection
 * Command Interface/Named Pipe
 * RFC 1071 CRC Implementation

-* Send an ACK back to sending node instead of the same Data
+* Send every message to "ourselves"
+* For Message Id/CRC calculation in payload use uint8_t* instead of char*
 * Check if we lose incoming Udp Packets due to async Rx processing

 ## Open for Clarification